bitlaab-bolt/quill/docs/builder.md

 Checkout the [source](/zig-docs/index.html#src/root/core/builder.zig) for more details.

 **Remarks:** Containers with implicit **RowId** will automatically generate a primary key field named `rowid`.
 Thus, make sure to add this field in your View structure if `rowid` is required.
-Only create such container when BlobStream is required.
+Only create such container when you are intending to use this for **BlobStream**.

 ## Record